erikhowe/kotlin-ktor-lab/README.md

 ## Testing Notes

-Use the testApplication function to set up a configured instance of a test application running locally.
+Testing in Ktor is done using JUnit and begins with the creation of a JUnit test class and a test function.
+The testApplication function sets up a configured instance of a test application running locally.
+AKtor HTTP client instance is used within the testApplicaiton function to make requests to the server, receive a response, and make assertions.
+Since we created a server using the `application.conf` configuration, the modules of our application are loaded automatically